 Carcinogenesis, Mutagenesis, Impairment of Fertility

-Eight in vitro mutagenicity tests have been conducted with ciprofloxacin.
-Test results are listed below:
+A total of 8 in vitro mutagenicity tests have been conducted with ciprofloxacin, and the test results are listed below:

 - Salmonella/Microsome Test (Negative)